Srinivas11789/Brother/README.md

 * As of now, the modelID discovery is in progress....

 ### Credits
-* Built as a part of Brother Hackathon 2020 - Thanks to all the peers!
+* Built as a part of Brother Hackathon 2020 - Thanks to all the peers and Brother Inc!
+  Specially,
   - Rob Payne's introduction to Flutter
+  - Linus for oranizing everything!
 * Thanks to the authors of all the references that helped me!

 ### Log